 The ASAP Management Committee has nine members who have expertise in the legal profession, asylum support, human resources, finance and fundraising, communications/marketing and charity management.

 Current ASAP Management Committee members are:

-Nicola has a strong background in HR, currently holding the post of Head of HR at Refugee Action.
+Nicola has a strong background in HR, she is a former Head of HR at Refugee Action and is a now a coach, trainer, facilitator & HR consultant .
 Nicola joined the Management Committee in May 2015.

 Sarah has worked with refugee and asylum seeking women since 2007.
 She began this work as the coordinator of the Coventry Refugee Centre’s Women and Therapeutic Service Project.
 Subsequently she was employed by the Hope Projects, a Birmingham based charity which works with people seeking asylum, as a Housing and Womens Worker, by BIRCH (a Birmingham based community hosting project); and by the Birmingham based Rape and Sexual Violence Project as its Refugee and Migrant Support Practitioner.
 She is currently the Director of the Baobab Women’s Project, a community CIC working with refugee and migrant women in the West Midlands, assisting women to access immigration housing and health advice, as well as providing emotional support and signposting to relevant services.
 She has researched migration issues following an MA in Migration and Social Policy with the University of Birmingham, producing reports on destitution, and sexual and gender based violence for refugee women.